ponylang/ponyc/README.md

 ## Linux using a DEB package (via Bintray)

-For Ubuntu or Debian Linux, the `master` and `release` branches are packaged and availabe on Bintray ([pony-language/ponyc-debian](https://bintray.com/pony-language/ponyc-debian)).
+For Ubuntu or Debian Linux, the `master` and `release` branches are packaged and available on Bintray ([pony-language/ponyc-debian](https://bintray.com/pony-language/ponyc-debian)).

 To install release builds via Apt: